Mr-Smyth/sunwhere/testing.md

   These functions were set up to wrap existing code in a function.
 They are to solve the issue of the code within these functions automatically running on pages where it is not needed.
   The 2 Functions are called using the window.onload = function(), Which checks that the current page is index.html.
-  Problem no longer relevant since deciding to use seperate script files, for each page.
-Simplified viewing and i felt was a lot tidier.
+  Problem no longer relevant since deciding to use separate script files, for each page.
+Simplified viewing and I felt was a lot tidier.

   The following tests were carried out: